One DnD 2025 Class and Subclass Tier List Breakdown

 5th Level Spells (Level 9) – B Tier – You have some solid options here with the best one being Wall of Stone on the Arid spell list which you wouldn’t mind being on anyway.

-Nature’s Ward (Level 10) – C Tier – Immunity to the Poisoned condition is super specific, but resistance to elemental damage can definitely be solid if you know what type of creatures you may encounter.
+Nature’s Ward (Level 10) – C- Tier – Immunity to the Poisoned condition is super specific, but resistance to elemental damage can definitely be solid if you know what type of creatures you may encounter.
+However, there is definite awkwardness as you have to pick the right biome to get the correct damage resistances, but enemies that deal a particular type of elemental damage typically have resistance or immunity to the same type of damage which can work unfavorably with your spell choice.
+Overall this isn’t a bad ability, it’s just definitely a bit awkward and niche.

-Nature’s Sanctuary (Level 14) – B- Tier – If this ability only grants half-cover, it is alright, but nothing special.
-If the elemental damage resistance is relevant, though, then this becomes really strong.
-That said, you probably won’t have the right resistance enough to make this ability excellent, but it definitely will come up some amount of the time.
+Nature’s Sanctuary (Level 14) – C+ Tier – If this ability only grants half-cover and the damage resistance doesn’t matter, it is still ok, just nothing special.
+If the elemental damage resistance is relevant though, then this can be reasonably strong.
+That said, you probably won’t have the right resistance enough of the time to make this ability excellent, but it definitely will come up some amount of the time.

 Moon